ardatan/graphql-tools/website/docs/remote-schemas.md

 });
 ```

-Note that within the `defaultCreateProxyingResolver` function, `delegateToSchema` receives `executor` and `subscriber` functions stored on the subschema config object originally passed to `wrapSchema`.
+Note that within the `defaultCreateProxyingResolver` function, `delegateToSchema` receives `executor` function stored on the subschema config object originally passed to `wrapSchema`.
 As above, use of the the `createProxyingResolver` option is helpful when you want to customize additional functionality at resolver creation time.
-If you just want to customize how things are proxied at the time that they are proxied, you can make do just with custom executors and subscribers.
+If you just want to customize how things are proxied at the time that they are proxied, you can make do just with custom executors.